 These charts can prove to be a very powerful tool for Tehsil-wise comparison based on the different performance related indicators.
 However, if taken in isolation, interpretations derived from them may be misleading.
 For example, if Tehsil 'A' shows 0% MO absence while Tehsil 'B' shows 20% MO absence, it doesn't necessarily imply that Tehsil 'A' is better in MO attendance than Tehsil 'B'.
-It is possible that only a single visit was performed in Tehsil 'A' in the entire month- during which the MO was present-while, out of the 10 visits performed in Tehsil 'B', the MO was absent in only 2.
+It is possible that only a single visit was performed in Tehsil' A' in the entire month-during which the MO was absent in only 2.
 Ergo, the information displayed in the charts should always be interpreted while considering compliance figures.